cs2113-f24/cs2113-f24.github.io/projects/project-2.md

 You can use this server to design and test your GUI, before you actually implement the server yourself later.

 > IMPORTANT: These channels are shared for the entire class.
 We will monitor the connections and what is posted to these channels.
-Any behavior considered hateful (broadly defined) may result in disciplinary and academic actions.
+Any behavior considered inappropriate (broadly defined) may result in disciplinary and academic actions.

 ### Client/Server Protocol